Azure-Samples/azd-functions-sharepoint-webhooks/README.md

 The account running `azd` must have at least the following roles to successfully provision the resources:

 + Azure role [`Contributor`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#contributor): To create all the resources needed
-+ Azure role [`Role Based Access Control Administrator`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator): To assign roles (to access the storage account and Application Insights) to the managed identity of the Azure function
++ Azure role [`Role Based Access Control Administrator`](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles/privileged#role-based-access-control-administrator): To assign roles (to access the storage account and Application Insights) to the managed identity of the function app

 ## Initialize the project

-Follow the steps below to initialize a local project and deploy the resources in Azure:

-1. Use this `azd init` command from an empty local (root) folder:
+1. Run `azd init` from an empty local (root) folder:

     ```shell
     azd init --template Yvand/functions-quickstart-spo-azd